How Closing an Account Could Affect Your Credit Score

 Like a savings account, closing a checking account does nothing to your credit score.
 Despite being able to swipe as “credit” with a debit card, a credit line does not exist on the checking account.

-While closing a checking account won’t directly hurt your credit score, you should still be careful.
-There are other ways closing your checking account can impact your credit score in a negative way:
+While closing a checking account won’t directly hurt your credit score, you should still be careful:

 Credit card accounts are included in your credit reports.
 Therefore, credit cards play a part in the total calculation of your credit score.
 This is partly because of the length of history factor and partly because of credit utilization.